wormhole-foundation/xdapp-book/src/wormhole/6_relayers.md

 To mitigate this, multiple relayers can be run in order to provide redundancy either by (1) the xDapp team or (2) a decentralized network based off economic incentives. _However, creating a robust model for decentralized relaying is generally application-specific and complex._

 Overall, Specialized Relayers add a backend component that is responsible for liveness, but can simplify the user experience.
-It's generally recommend if your goal is a highly-polished user experience and you want to have better control over message delivery.
+It's generally recommend if your goal is a highly-polished user experience, and you want to have better control over message delivery.

 # Generic Relayers